ledy-ccl/cs348-hw4/aux_readme_2.md

 When we add a new fact to the KB, we check to see if it triggers any rule(s).
 When we add a new rule, we check to see if it's triggered by existing facts.

 However, a rule might have multiple statements on its left-hand side (LHS), and we don't want to iterate each of these statements every time we add a new fact to the KB.
-Instead, we'll employ a cool trick.
+Instead, we'll employ a little trick.
 Whenever we add a new rule, we'll only check the first element of the LHS of that rule against the facts in our KB.
 (If we add a new fact, we'll reverse this - we'll examine each rule in our KB and check the first element of its LHS against this new fact.)
 If there's a match with this first element, we'll add a new rule paired with *bindings* for that match.

 For example, imagine a box-world.
 Consider a rule stating that if a box `?x` is larger than another box `?y`, and box `?x` is on box `?y`, then box `?y` is covered.
 Formally, that looks like: